Platform - Tools - Security - Infrastructure

 The rest of the company used a 3rd party SSO offering.
 The 3rd party got breached and the SSO went down.
 We stayed up.

-Here’s how you can do it too: Access and Identity Made Easy
+Here’s an interesting trick I discovered: Access and Identity Made Easy

 Bent AWS’s Metadata System to Enable IAM Authentication on Laptops